Course Number: 127/128

 Satisfies one year of the English graduation requirement.

 World Literature Honors is a year-long English course that offers students ample experiences in reading, writing, and critical thinking about literature from the earliest written story to the present day.
 Students will read, analyze, and write about nonfiction, fiction, poetry, and drama from a diversity of world cultures and time periods.
-The course also helps students to refine their study skills, higher order thinking, vocabulary, grammar, and research skills, while broadening their worldviews.
+The course also helps students to refine their study skills, higher order thinking, essay writing, vocabulary, creative reflection, and research skills, while broadening their worldviews.
 Students will leave World Literature Honors as true students of literature, reading on the lines, between the lines, and beyond the lines.
 Learning objectives are rooted in the Common Core standards for the state of California.
+Students should expect to spend eight to ten hours per week in preparation for this class.

-- Other texts will be provided in PDF format by instructor
+Other texts will be provided in PDF format by the instructor

 Level of Difficulty: